 With alternative payment providers, you may or may not have this versatility.
 In other words, your customers might be limited in their payment options, which could deter them from doing business with you.
 However, these alternative options might also save you a ton of money, so it’s a good idea to at least explore them as options.

-Another key difference between the two types of processors is volatility.
-With a traditional internet merchant account and accompanying payment processor, you manage your own merchant account affiliated with just your business.
-When using electronic aggregators, all merchants are added to the same merchant account, which could cause some instability.
+Another critical difference between the two types of processors is volatility.
+With a traditional internet merchant account and accompanying payment processor, you manage your merchant account affiliated with just your business.
+However, when using electronic aggregators, all merchants are added to the same merchant account, which could cause some instability.

 If you’re a high-risk merchant, an aggregated account is almost always a bad fit.
 In this case, it’s essential to understand the risks and look into the services from a high-risk merchant account provider.